Middle Way Psychotherapy

 • Strengthening the relational “baseline” — more safety, more ease

-Neurodivergence & Sensory Processing
+Neurodivergence & sensory processing

 • Autism: Supports recovery from sensory overwhelm and eases transitions.